CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 ```

 {numref}`pansharp` lists candidate Level-2 SICs from CIMR, most of them obtained from pan-sharpening of intermediate SICs (`CKA` is directly
 from the intermediate SICs, without pan-sharpening).
-It is expected that one of these candidate Level-2 SICs will emerge as the best for most
+It is expected that one of these candidates Level-2 SICs will emerge as the best for most
 users and be flagged as the main L2 SIC product (e.g. `CKA@KA`).

 ### Retrieval Method